 Animal Regulations & Licensing

-Licensing of dogs and cats is required; licenses must be renewed each year beginning January 1st.
-The application forms can be found below, or you may call 715-386-4765, Ext.
+The licensing of dogs is required; licenses must be renewed each year beginning January 1st.
+The application form can be found below, or you may call 715-386-4765, Ext.
 122 for more information.
-A late fee shall be collected if owners fail to obtain a license before April 1st of each year, or within 30 days of acquiring ownership of a licensable dog or cat, or when the animals are 5 months old.
+A late fee shall be collected if owners fail to obtain a license before April 1st of each year, or within 30 days of acquiring ownership of a licensable dog, or when the animals are 5 months old.

 To report animals at large, call 715-386-4771.
 Animals picked up by the Animal Control Officer are taken to the Humane Society for Companion Animals in Woodbury, MN, and, according to City Municipal Code, forfeitures and fees may be applied.